 Amtrak long-distance trains are those that travel over 751 miles.
 These trains offer coach-class, sleeper accommodations (the Palmetto does not have sleeper cars), and some of these trains have business class.

 Coach And Business Class

-Due to Covid-19, dining cars are not available to coach and business class passengers.
+Currently, dining cars are not open to coach or business class passengers.